samargulies/CDN-Sync-Tool/readme.txt

 No with the plugin enabled and the Content Deilvery Network (CDN) assigned as Amazon S3/Cloudfront the uploads will happen automatically aswell as other optimizations such compression.

+= Is there anything special I need to do to have my new uploads sync to my CloudFiles Container? =

+No with the plugin enabled and the Content Deilvery Network (CDN) assigned as CloudFiles the uploads will happen automatically aswell as other optimizations such compression.

 = How long can the sync'ing process take? =

 The syncing processing time can vary depending on how mabye media files you have and if you are using SmushIt, for example if you have 100 or so files you can expect it to last a few minutes or so or for 1000+ files you can expect it to last 60+ mins.